Newsletter 2025

 • Vision develops after birth and is influenced by the visual environment and the individual’s experience.
 If a person’s visual system has not developed adequately, visually demanding activities may lead to inefficient or uncomfortable vision.

-• Vision’s role is to gather information, sort, analyse, store, match, recall and direct action.
+• Vision’s role is to gather information, sort, analyze, store, match, recall and direct action.

 • Learning is accomplished through complex and inter-related processes.
 Your eyes and the visual system grow and develop from the brain, making vision a fundamental factor in thinking and learning.